Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 Latency of the design is given by the perf counter value read from DUT.
 Perf counter measures the time taken by the DUT for matrix multiplication in terms of number of clocks.

-Latency for various matrix sizes is as shown in the below table
+Latency for various matrix sizes is as shown in the below table.

 ```
 +--------------------+--------------------+-----------------+------------------+---------------+